This post is also available in: French

 #1 Spend the day on the beach

 Milos Island is famous for its beaches.
 It has more than 75 small and big beaches some accessible by land and some by water.
+No list of things to do in Milos is complete without visiting the beaches the island has to offer.
 Here are some of the best:

 Located on the north shore of the island, Sarakiniko beach is the most photographed spot of the island.
 The beach is full of white rocks that reminds you of a lunar landscape.